BMorearty/partlines/README.md

-This repo is here to illustrate this Docker issue: dotcloud/docker#3134.
+This repo is here to illustrate [this Docker issue](https://github.com/dotcloud/docker/issues/3134).